Minimum Cow Protection Standards ISKCON LAW 507

 Sufficient space to lie down and rest.

-Sufficient ventilation, sunlight and protection from bad weather.
+Sufficient ventilation, sunlight, and protection from bad weather.

-Legally safe & secure transport facilities (doors closed while traveling, vehicles and/or trailers must be a in well maintained condition).
+Legally safe & secure transport facilities (doors closed while traveling, vehicles and/or trailers must be in well maintained condition).

 Sufficient food, water, and vegetarian salt.